 Making the Best of Trauma-Informed Care

 Every woman is different.
 No two individuals handle trauma in the same way.
 With trauma-informed care, women are encouraged to face their trauma, deal with it constructively, and then take the lessons they have learned and begin to move forward.
 By addressing the trauma and the emotions that are linked to it, they can learn to create defense mechanisms that will prevent them from following down the same path as before.
 Their risk of relapse is also reduced, giving them a better chance for long-term recovery.
 Maintaining sobriety takes a constant and continual effort to move forward one day at a time.

 Women who are on the path to recovery and have endured past trauma may choose trauma-informed care as a way to make sure they deal with their past in a healthy manner.
 Recovery takes time and a strong dedication on the part of the person working their way along that path.
-At the Ho Tai Way School of Recovery, therapists encourage women to break through the boundaries that have been created due to trauma.
+At the Ho Tai Way Recovery for Women, therapists encourage women to break through the boundaries that have been created due to trauma.
 With trauma-informed care using modalities of cognitive behavioral therapy, dialectical behavior therapy, trauma informed yoga and trauma informed art , they are given the tools they need to succeed and live a healthier addiction free lifestyle.